Hibiscusck/workplace-communication-activity/README.md

         PRINT "Developer A: I’ve written a HOTFIX and pushed it to the staging branch."
         PRINT "SysAdmin: Great.
 We’ll apply the PATCH to the live server after approval."

-        PRINT "Security Analyst: Also, I found traces of a RKOABODC in the old admin panel."
+        PRINT "Security Analyst: Also, I found traces of a BACKDOOR in the old admin panel."
-        PRINT "Developer B: That panel is a CYELGA module.
+        PRINT "Developer B: That panel is a LEGACY module.
 We should plan to retire it soon."

         PRINT "Team Lead: Excellent updates.
-Continue monitoring and GNPI me for urgent issues."
+Continue monitoring and PING me for urgent issues."
     END FUNCTION

     CALL MorningSyncMeeting()